 Buzz kill: California police work to detect drugged drivers

-California Highway Patrol Sgt.
 Jaimi Kenyon, swabs the inside of her mouth to collect saliva during a demonstration of drug testing device Wednesday, May 10, 2017, in Sacramento, Calif.
+Three of California's largest countie... .

 Comments